Rare Vintage Photos of Famous Athletes

 Tackling Jim Brown was no easy task, and the photo above, where two Giants attempt to tackle the future Hall of Famer, further bolsters this statement.
 A nine-time Pro Bowler and three-time league MVP, Brown is widely considered the greatest Cleveland Browns player of all time, if not the best running back in NFL history.

-To be fair, that franchise has a less-than-impressive history after its sterling entry in to the league in the 1950s and is more known for its losing ways than winning.
-Besides being a standout football player, Brown was an All-American lacrosse player, standout guard on the basketball team, and member of the track and field team at Syracuse University.
+To be fair, that franchise has a less-than-impressive history after its sterling entry into the league in the 1950s and is more known for it’s losing ways than winning.
+Besides being a standout football player, Brown was an All-American lacrosse player, a standout guard on the basketball team, and member of the track and field team at Syracuse University.

 Wilt “The Stilt” Chamberlain holds the NBA record for most rebounds in a career at 23,924.
 He’s also the only player to score 100 points in a game, although footage of this monumental performance doesn’t exist.
-Off the court, Will is is famous for his sexual escapades, claiming to have slept with thousands of women.
+Off the court, Will is famous for his sexual escapades, claiming to have slept with thousands of women.
 With Wilt, everything was bigger.